conda/conda/docs/source/user-guide/tasks/build-packages/define-metadata.rst

        - numpy x.x

-**NOTE**: Instead of manually specifying run requirements, since conda-build 3 you can augment the packages used in your build section with ``strong run_exports`` which are then automatically added to the run requirements for you.
-The same can be done for packages in your host section with ``weak run_exports``. ``strong run_exports`` allows automatically adding things like compiler runtimes when the compiler is used. ``weak run_exports`` allows you to take advantange of generalized and automatic pinning.
+**NOTE**: Instead of manually specifying run requirements, since conda-build 3 you can augment the packages used in your build and host sections with :ref:``run_exports`` which are then automatically added to the run requirements for you.

 .. _meta-test: